 Each layer is polymerized in a lamp.
 Remember the main rule of shellac: 4 thin layers are better than 2 thick ones!

 Excess colored varnish also needs to be removed with an orange stick before sending the layer to dry in the lamp.
-If you are not going to decorate your nails, then you don’t need to remove the sticky layer that remains after drying in the lamp, just don’t pay attention to it.
+If you are not going to decorate your nails, then you don’t need to remove the sticky layer that remains after drying in the lamp, just don’t pay attention to it. - Once you are satisfied with the density of the color, you can cover it with top

 .
-The top coat is applied in a moderately thick layer and is also polymerized in the lamp.
+The top coat is applied in a moderately thick layer and is also polymerized in the lamp. - You should always remove the sticky layer from the top!

 Simply wipe with alcohol or a degreaser soaked in a lint-free cloth.